wo1fbit/wo1fbit.github.io/pages/Crypto.md

 ~~~

 ### <mark>2 Cryptanalysis </mark>
-**Cryptanalysis** is study of ciphers, ciphertext and cryptosystems to better understand of how they work with th aim of finding ways to defeat/weaken them.
+**Cryptanalysis** is study of ciphers, ciphertext and cryptosystems to better understand of how they work with the aim of finding ways to defeat/weaken them.

 There are often many possible attack approaches (attack vectors)
 #### Classes of Cryptanalysis